 Scientific Name: Lolium perenne

 Perennial Ryegrass is a versatile turfgrass that is commonly used as turf for athletic fields and golf courses because of its traffic tolerance and quick establishment.
-This cool-season grass does best in mild-cool temperatures and damp summer conditions.
+This cool-season grass is best maintained in mild-cool temperatures and damp summer conditions.

 Deep green in color, this low-growing turfgrass has stiff blades that are glossy on the lower surface with sharp creases, speedboat-shaped tips, deep ridges on the upper surface, membranous ligules, and slightly rough edges.